IanKaire/ReduxCounter/README.md

 This React Counter App is a simple demonstration of state management using Redux.
 It features a set of buttons that allow users to interact with the counter.
 The app utilizes the react-redux and redux libraries to manage its state.

 # Features
-Increment:Click the "Increment" button to increase the count by 1.
+__Increment__:Click the "Increment" button to increase the count by 1.

-Decrement: Click the "Decrement" button to decrease the count by 1.
+**Decrement**: Click the "Decrement" button to decrease the count by 1.

-Increase by 10: The "Increase by 10" button adds 10 to the count.
+__Increase by 10__: The "Increase by 10" button adds 10 to the count.

-Toggle Counter: The "Toggle Counter" button hides or shows the counter, offering a clean user interface.
+**Toggle Counter**: The "Toggle Counter" button hides or shows the counter, offering a clean user interface.

 # Screenshots
 ![DefaultCounter](https://github.com/IanKaire/ReduxCounter/assets/114652346/3e7ab035-dc5e-4515-8660-df4ecb094fc3)